vackosar/vackosar.github.io/_posts/2017-08-12-Fish-Roe-vs-Fish-Oil.md

 # Other Contents

-I haven't looked into this, but I suspect that fish roe will contain more diverse and higher quality content.
+Again a redditor pointed me to content of likely dangerous Neu5Gc reported in roe in [6], also I found study [7] reporting natural occurence of this acid.

+_Fish roe contains higher amount of Neu5Gc than even meat while fish oil doesn't contain any._

 # Conclusion

-Fish oil EPA is more than 20 times cheaper and contains 5 times less oxidized cholesterol products.
+Fish oil EPA is more than 20 times cheaper and contains 5 times less oxidized cholesterol products and doesn't contain very high amount of Neu5Gc.

 # References